How to recognise dry eye?

 - One lacking in quality is described as ‘evaporative’ since it evaporates too rapidly, causing irritation and consequent eye-watering.

-- Evaporative dry eye is approximately 9 times more common than aqueous deficiency.
+- Evaporative dry eye is approximately nine times more common than aqueous deficiency.

 Why does tear film become dysfunctional?

-Usually, a combination of factors is responsible for the development of a dry eye.
+Usually, a combination of factors is responsible for developing a dry eye.